 5 Telltale Signs It’s Time for Assisted Living

-By answering the questions within each sign you’ll be able to better identify the areas in which your loved one may extra support But keep in mind that some signs are so gradual they’re hard to notice, unless you’re specifically looking, so don’t be too hard on yourself for not recognizing a “yes” sooner.
+By answering the questions within each sign, you will be able to better identify the areas in which your loved one may need extra support But keep in mind that some signs are so gradual they’re hard to notice, unless you’re specifically looking, so don’t be too hard on yourself for not recognizing a “yes” sooner.

 - Has your loved one left the door unlocked or opened their door to strangers?

-- Have you experienced your loved one wandering or getting disoriented in familiar place?
+- Have you experienced your loved one wandering or getting disoriented in a familiar place?

 - Have they left appliances on and/or confused the heat and cool setting on the thermostat?